 Different group structures

 This page explains some, but not all, of the ways you can structure your group in Ontario and how the different structures relate to each other.
 It is important to understand the differences between these structures because each has unique advantages and disadvantages.
-Resources are not up to date for federal nonprofits.

 Some group structures